YaelPrat/devops-exercise/README.md

 ```bash
 docker-compose up
 ```
-2. enter the postgres server using another container:
+2. enter the Postgres server using another container:
-   NOTE: after build the docker-compose open new terminal and look for the following vars:
+   NOTE: After build the docker-compose open a new terminal and look for the following vars:
 ```bash
     docker network ls
    ```